dakowd/php_preprint_debug_fn/README.md

 # php preprint
-Dakowd's Noob & Simple Debug Function for quick fix tool.
+Dakowd's Noob & Simple Debug Function

-Add this to your PHP helper so you can call the function anywhere from your project.
+A quick and easy debugging tool for your PHP projects!

 $term = any data or value, can be null, integer, array, object, etc.
 $halt = true/false or 1/0 - useful to halt the process, by default we set to false so that code after executing this will still continue, but if you want to halt, just pass a value true/1.